mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

   4. Change raw owning pointers to `std::unique_ptr<>`.
 Having `PropertyManager::declareProperty` accept a `unique_ptr` may be a good place to start.[#15289](https://github.com/mantidproject/mantid/issues/15289)
   5. Remove all uses of `boost::assign::list_of` etc. This should now be able to be replaced by brace-initializer lists. [#15175](https://github.com/mantidproject/mantid/issues/15175)
   6. The [rule of 3](https://en.wikipedia.org/wiki/Rule_of_three_(C%2B%2B_programming)) is now the rule of 5.
 In any class with a copy constructor and copy assignment operator, we should add a move constructor and move assignment operator.[#15290](https://github.com/mantidproject/mantid/issues/15290)
-  7. Are there places where std::array (size known at compile time)  is more appropriate than std::vector (size known only at runtime)?[#15291](https://github.com/mantidproject/mantid/issues/15291)

 Assigned
 --------